André Soltner

 André Soltner (/fr/; 20 November 1932 – 18 January 2025) was a French-American chef and author, based for decades at New York City's Lutèce, from its opening in 1961 as chef, later as partner and from 1973 as owner until 1994.
 He ran the restaurant together with his wife, Simone.
-He was internationally recognized, regarded as one of America's first superstar chefs, and the restaurant as America's Best French Restaurant.
-Soltner later served as Dean of Classic Studies at the French Culinary Institute.
+He was regarded as one of America's first superstar chefs, and the restaurant as America's Best French Restaurant.
+Soltner later was Dean of Classic Studies at the French Culinary Institute.

 Career

 Soltner was born in Thann in Alsace, on 20 November 1932, the son of a cabinet maker.
-The boy wanted to follow in his father's trade, but when the business went to his older brother, he turned to cooking, impressed by his mother's devotion to it.
+As a boy he wanted to follow in his father's trade, but when the business went to his older brother, he turned to cooking, impressed by his mother's devotion to it.
 He started his career at age 15 at the Hôtel du Parc in Mulhouse with a three-year apprenticeship, learning all stations of the kitchen.
-He then trained also at restaurants of hotels in Normandy and in Switzerland.
-After military service, he became chef at Chez Hansi in Paris, an Alsatian brasserie where Simone Gomez, his future wife, was a waitress.
+He also trained at hotel restaurants in Normandy and Switzerland.
+After military service, he became chef at Chez Hansi in Paris, an Alsatian brasserie, where Simone Gomez, his future wife, was a waitress.
 He was recognized there by Andre Surmain who suggested running a restaurant in New York City together.

-Soltner became chef at Lutèce when Surmain opened it in 1961, at age 29.
-The first review in The New York Times by Craig Claiborne, one month after the opening, described the place as "impressively elegant and conspicuously expensive" and awarded only one star for the food.
-André and Simone Soltner married in 1962; she helped with taking care of the guests.
-The first years of the restaurant were difficult; Soltner struggled with lack of high-quality ingredients, saying “No chanterelles, no Dover sole.
-The bread was miserable."
-When he wanted to return to France, Surmain offered him partnership, and he and his wife moved into the same building, overlooking the team closely.
+Soltner became chef at Lutèce at 29, when Surmain opened it in 1961.
+Soltner once told a reporter: "I thought I'd come back here, learn English, see what's what for a while, and then go back and open a business in France.
+Well, things don't work out the way we think."
+The first review in The New York Times by Craig Claiborne, one month after the opening, described the place as "impressively elegant and conspicuously expensive" awarding it only one star.
+The first years of the restaurant were difficult.
+Soltner struggled with lack of high-quality ingredients, saying “no chanterelles, no Dover sole.
+The bread was miserable.".
+Expressing a desire to move back to France, Surmain offered him a partnership.
+Soltner and his wife moved in above Lutece, to keep better tabs on the running of the restaurant.
+His wife, in particular, took care of reception and management.